Amourspirit/python_ooo_dev_tools/docs/src/utils/cache/singleton/lru_cache.rst

     assert "key1" not in cache

     cache2 = LRUCache()
-    assert cache Not is cache2 # True
+    assert cache not is cache2 # True

     cache3 = LRUCache(custom1="custom1", custom2="custom2")
     assert cache is cache3 # True